Facebook Skip to main content

 Important Dates

 Candidates who are admitted to the Evening MBA Program at Foster are required to attend a series of orientation and MBA preparation events prior to the official UW start date.
-Please be sure to mark your calendar for these mandatory events should you be admitted to the Evening MBA program for Autumn 2024.
-Orientation dates for Autumn 2024 will be announced soon.
+Please be aware of the following required onboarding activities, which will take place prior to the official start of Autumn quarter.
+All sessions are mandatory.

 Visiting Graduate Student Applications